I027369/commission_sdi/README.md

 # commission_sdi
 Web IDE project for data integration to SAP Commission using SDI

 This repository explain how to import SDI project in your local workspace and create a working data integration solution using SDI.
+Once all the steps completed successfully, you will be able to build a Web IDE project which moves the data from remote data source (in this example flat file) to physical table in EXT schema.
+Followed by moving the data from EXT schema to TCMP schema.
+In this example we use CS_STAGEPARTICIPANT.

 Following are the steps:-

 1. Connenct the DP agent to the SDI server and enable the File Adapter Follow these videos in case you are doing it for the first time.